CopadoSolutions/CopadoIntegrations/README.md

 This is done from the "Change Management Integrations" tab.
 - A Jira endpoint might look as follows: https://COMPANY_DOMAIN_NAME.atlassian.net/rest/api/2/
 - A VersionOne endpoint might look as follows: https://www9.v1host.com/COMPANY_NAME/
-- A Rally endpoint might look as follows: https://rally1.rallydev.com/slm/webservice/v2.0/
+- A Rally endpoint might look as follows: https://rally1.rallydev.com/slm/webservice/v2.0/ or https://rally1.rallydev.com/slm/webservice/v2.0/hierarchicalrequirement?
 - An Agile Accelerator endpoint might look as follows: https://na12.salesforce.com (no ending "/")
 - A ScrumDo endpoint might look as follows: https://www.scrumdo.com/api/v2/organizations/ORGANIZATION_SLUG
 	- The organization slug can be determined by visiting ScrumDo Dashboard, and looking at the navigator URL